Hereditary colon cancer

 hereditary colon cancer testing

-Diagnosis of Lynch syndrome is complex and requires several tests often times leading to confusion over which test should be ordered when.
-Our algorithmic approach aids with the ordering process and guides physicians to ensure the right tests are being ordered at the right time for patients.
+Diagnosis of Lynch syndrome is complex and requires several tests, often times leading to confusion over which test should be ordered when.
+Our algorithmic approach aids with the ordering process and guides physicians to ensure the right tests are being ordered at the right time.

 A Test in Focus

 Lindsey Waltman, M.S., CGC, gives an overview of the Lynch syndrome panel available through Mayo Clinic Laboratories.
 She discusses when this testing should be ordered, how this testing compares to other testing approaches, and what clinical action can be taken due to the results of this testing.

 Learn more about how to order these evaluations at your institution.